GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 ### Create Email Integration

 From now, we will move to our Twilio account to complete the configuration and link it to SendGrid.
-From the [Twilio Console](https://console.twilio.com/), click on "Verify" Service to access [Email Integration](https://console.twilio.com/us1/develop/verify/settings/email) found in .
+From the [Twilio Console](https://console.twilio.com/), click on "Verify" Service to access [Email Integration](https://console.twilio.com/us1/develop/verify/settings/email) found in.

 ![Email Integration](/images/sendgrid/send_emails/new_api.png)

 For the SendGrid API key, you will need to retrieve the earlier copy saved in the `.env` file.
-The template key is found in your SendGrid Dynamic templates page.
+The template key is found on your SendGrid Dynamic templates page.
 Click Save to store the email integration.

 ### Create A Verify Service

-Explore Twilio's products catalogue to Find "Verify" within the Account Security section.
-You can pin this to access is easily in future.
+Explore Twilio's products catalog to Find "Verify" within the Account Security section.
+You can pin this to access it easily in the future.

 ![Explore Products catalogue](/images/sendgrid/send_emails/product_catalogue.png)